Kingxukai/linux/Documentation/index.rst

 Internal API manuals
 ====================

-Manuals for use by developers working to interface with the rest of the kernel.
+Manuals for use by developers working to interface with the woke rest of the kernel.

 .. toctree::